Why use the Certificate of Deposit Calculator?

-The purpose of the CD (Certificate of Deposit) Calculator is to illustrate how much interest a particular CD will earn.
-To use this tool you will need to enter your initial deposit amount, the number of months the CD will be held for, the interest rate, and how often the interest is compounded.
-Using this information the calculator will produce the total annual yield, the annual percentage yield, and the ending balance of your investment, assuming that you decide not to withdraw any money before the investment term ends.
+The purpose of the Certificate of Deposit (CD) Calculator is to illustrate how much interest a particular CD will earn.
+This tool you will take into consideration your initial deposit amount, interest rate, the number of months the CD will be held for, and how often the interest is compounded.
+Using this information, the calculator will produce a result displaying the total annual yield, the annual percentage yield, and the ending balance of your investment, assuming that you decide not to withdraw any money before the investment term ends.

-In order to get the best rates possible investors need to first find a financial institution that offers the best interest rates.
-Next they will need to invest in a CD that has the longest maturity rate available.
-Finally, in order to get the highest interest rates the investor should invest an amount that is in the highest interest rate tier.
+To get the best return on your money, your need to first of all establish which financial institution offers the best interest rates and the longest maturity rate.
+In order to get the highest interest rates you should invest an amount that is in the highest interest rate tier.
 As a general rule of thumb, the more money you initially invest the higher your interest rate will be, and obviously, the more profit you stand to potentially receive on your investment.

 The return is too low and I’d like to invest in property instead – where do I start?